drummonds/luca/README.md

 Using Beancount as a reference there are a number of changes:

-1. Support from nanosecond based ordering of events
+1. Support for nanosecond based ordering of events
 2. Support for bitemporal functions which will be used to support a knowledge date
 3. Suport for digital twins for comparing two similar journal books.